aws-samples/config-resource-compliance-dashboard/conformance_pack/README.md

    - `Accounts to exclude` A comma-separated list of accounts that will not receive the organization conformance pack (leave empty to deploy to all accounts). **Make sure you add here any account ID where AWS Config is not enabled, otherwise the entire stack will fail**.
 This parameter is used only when deployment mode is `AWS Organizations`.
    - `Deployment Regions` Enter a comma-separated list of Regions where AWS Config is enabled and the conformance pack should be deployed. **Make sure you specify only AWS Regions where AWS Config is enabled in the accounts in scope, otherwise the entire stack will fail**.
 1. Specify the parameters to the custom AWS Config rules in the following CloudFormation parameters:
-   - `Root Account Not Used Regularly rule: root account usage threshold (days)` Custom rule `crcd-ia-iam-iam-root-not-used-regularly` checks that the root user is not used regularly by looking when it was used last.
+   - `Root Account Not Used Regularly rule: root account usage threshold (days)` Custom rule `sire-ia-iam-iam-root-not-used-regularly` checks that the root user is not used regularly by looking when it was used last.
 This parameter specifies the number of days to look back for root account usage.
 If root was used within this threshold, the rule is marked NON_COMPLIANT.
 1. Specify the parameters to the standard AWS Config rules in the following CloudFormation parameters.
 Follow the provided links for documentation of what these parameters are:
    - Parameter of rule [S3_BUCKET_LEVEL_PUBLIC_ACCESS_PROHIBITED](https://docs.aws.amazon.com/config/latest/developerguide/s3-bucket-level-public-access-prohibited.html):
      - `S3 Bucket-Level Public Access Prohibited rule: excluded public buckets`